cloudsmartz/repo/README.md

 repo
 ====

-this is repo repositery for cloudsmartz
+this is repo repositery for cloudsmartzused for demo purpose.